zerok/tpl/README.md

 `{{ .System.OS }}` and `{{ .System.Arch }}` can be used to inspect the
 operating system and architecture tpl is executed on.

+#### Shell output

+Using `{{ .System.ShellOutput "..." }}` you can open a bash shell, run a
+command inside of it, and work with the output of that command.
+Note that, for now, `/bin/bash` is hardcoded as the path to the shell to be executed.

 ### Network information

 tpl exposes various data points about your local network.